ddols/Structural-genome-annotation-workflow/README.md

     to obtain it.
 You can obtain the link by right-clicking on the hyperlink on the database in [OrthoDB’s
     webpage](https://bioinf.uni-greifswald.de/bioinf/partitioned_odb11/).
-    Then, check that it has downloaded correctly comparing the `md5sum` number of your download with the one provided by the webpage, and unpack it with `tar -xvfz Metazoa.fa.gz`.
+    Then, check that it has downloaded correctly by comparing the `md5sum` numbers of your download with the one provided by the webpage, and unpack it with `tar -xvfz Metazoa.fa.gz`.
 Afterwards, you can add other proteomes to the metazoan backbone using a simple `cat`command.